balancer/docs-v3/docs/concepts/core-concepts/hooks.md

 ![Vault-Pool-Hooks relation](/images/hooks.png)

 The architecture shows that a hooks contract is a standalone contract, which can be used my multiple pools of the same type (WeightedPools) but also multiple pools of different pool types (WeightedPools, StablePools).
-It is up to the developer to determine if a hook is supposed to work with a pool by implementing the `onRegister` function in the hook and validate the pool factory (which is the account that created the pool).
+The address of the hook is passed to the pool registration.

 ```solidity
 function registerPool(